Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Equilibria and linear stability analysis

-An equilibrium $(\delta^\circ_j, \omega^\circ_j, E^\circ_j)$ is linearly stable if perturbations in the linearised system \eqref{eq:linstab1} decay exponentially.
-In general, this is the case if and only if all eigenvalues of the Jacobian matrix $\vec J$ have a negative real part\cite{Stro01}.
+An equilibrium $(\delta^\circ_j, \omega^\circ_j, E^\circ_j)$ is linearly stable if perturbations in the linearised system~\eqref{eq:linstab1} decay exponentially.
+In general, this is the case if and only if all eigenvalues of the Jacobian matrix $\vec J$ have a negative real part~\cite{Kuznetsov2004,Strogatz2015}.

 In the present case one has to take into account that the dynamical system incorporates a fundamental symmetry.
-A shift of all nodal phase angles by a constant value

-does not have any physical effects: all flows, currents and stability properties remain unaffected.
+where $\vec 1$ is a vector of ones and $\alpha \in \mathbb{R}$.
+A shift of all nodal phase angles by a constant value does not have any physical effects: all flows, currents and stability properties remain unaffected.
 A geometric interpretation of this symmetry is obtained by viewing the desired operation of the power grid as a limit cycle.
 As all points along the cycle are equivalent for power grid operation, one can take an arbitrary point as a representative of the limit cycle and refer to it as `the equilibrium'.

 As a consequence of this symmetry, any perturbation corresponding to a global phase shift or a shift along the limit cycle, respectively, should be excluded from the stability analysis.
 This allows reducing the analysis to the perpendicular subspaces of this symmetry, which are defined as